 In the discussion of trailer axle leaf springs versus a torsion axle, let’s put some engineering behind the debate.
 I don’t want to change opinions, but I would like to offer perspective.
 I have not seen this kind of analysis in other places, so maybe it will help you too?
 One more perspective on “Why and When to choose one style over the other.”

 If you spend time around trailer folks, you probably hear some debate about different trailer axle styles.
-There seems to be a pretty strong camp that prefers a spring style (usually leaf spring), and a similarly strong minded group that prefers the torsion axle.
+There seems to be a pretty strong camp that prefers a spring style (usually leaf springs), and a similarly strong minded group that prefers the torsion axle.
 Who’s Right?

 The question should not be “Who’s right?”, but rather “When is it right?” to use one type over the other.
 After all, they both support the trailer and they both keep the wheels going around.

 Let’s look at some of the arguments.

 Leaf Spring Axles

 The name comes from the leaf springs (several stacked, flat spring steel “leafs”) between the axle and the trailer.
 The image here shows this well, and also a pretty standard axle configuration using leaf springs.
 Images from dexteraxle.com

 - More robust axle support.

 - Systems are less expensive — originally, as well as for repair.

 - More serviceable, and much more available if you ever need something.